ioos/ioos.github.io/_docs/website-deployment-jekyll.md

 toc: false
 search: exclude
 #permalink: index.html
-summary: These brief instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
+summary: These brief instructions will help you get started quickly with the IOOS Documentation Theme for Jekyll.
 ---

-## Build a Documentation Site with the Theme
+## Building a Documentation Site with the Theme

 Follow these instructions to build the new documentation site on GitHub Pages with the IOOS Documentation Theme for Jekyll adapted for IOOS specifics.
 The [IOOS Documentation Theme for Jekyll](https://github.com/ioos/documentation-theme-jekyll) is a fork of the original ["Documentation Theme for Jekyll"](https://github.com/tomjohnson1492/documentation-theme-jekyll) modified for the IOOS specifics.